 I love making fun of clichés in general.

 Y!: Which exploding actress is your favorite?

 SR: Probably Cinderella.
 I like the way the Fairy Godmother quickly disappears after her magic goes wrong.

-Y!: It’s interesting how the most of actresses in your gifs don’t notice that they’re head just exploded.
+Y!: It’s interesting how most of the actresses in your GIFs don’t notice that their head just exploded.
 Why are they so calm and cool?

 SR: I guess it's funny that they face such a shocking accident witch such coolness.
 They just go on with their life.
 It's so nonsensical.

 Y!: Have people been responding to your GIFs well?
 What was a favorite reaction from a fan or a site to Exploding Actresses?

 SR: The reaction has been very warm.
 Everyone seems to understand the humor and that's great.
 Some of the funniest reactions has been to "The Lion King."
 That's such a random scene I did, but everyone in the comments seems to have his or her own take.

 Y!: Why do you think people like these GIFs?

 SR: Because they overturn a cliché in an unexpected and theatrical way.
 Or maybe just because they're wrong.